Gordon999/Pi_Button_MP3Player/README.md

 ![Wiring](LAYOUT.jpg)

 10 button switches for letters A to J, 10 button switches for numbers 1 to 10.
-2 button required for STOP and SHUTDOWN.
+2 buttons required for STOP and SHUTDOWN.

 A coin slot switch also connects between gpio and gnd. (can be disabled in the code)